CrunchYard/lustre-prebuilt/Robinhood-Install.md

 Not too sure how long - will probably want to run it outside of busy hours.

+At the end of the scan a report will be printed to the screen.
+Please make a note of the total time taken and other statistics.

 ### 13 - Setup the systemctl service file correctly

 ```bash